dnsimple/dnsimple-support/content/articles/transferring-domain.markdown

 You can now decide to [point the domain to DNSimple name servers](/articles/delegating-dnsimple-registered) in one click or [manually configure the name servers](/articles/setting-name-servers).

 <warning>
-Generally, we suggest pointing [your domain to our name servers before the transfer](/articles/before-transferring-domain), to avoid downtime during the transfer.
-In fact, some DNS providers will stop serving the DNS for the domain as soon as the transfer is completed.
+We suggest pointing [your domain to our name servers before the transfer](/articles/before-transferring-domain) to avoid downtime during the transfer.
+Some DNS providers will stop serving the DNS for the domain as soon as the transfer is completed.
 </warning>

 ### Expiration extension